-Under California Penal Code 851.8 PC, a petition for a certificate of factual innocence is where a person asks the court to make a finding that he or she did not commit a crime for which he or she was detained, arrested or charged, although never convicted.
+Under Penal Code § 851.8 PC, a petition for a certificate of factual innocence is where you ask the court to find that you did not commit a crime for which you were detained, arrested or charged, although never convicted in court.

-Specifically, a person can seek a petition for factual innocence where he or she:
+Specifically, you can seek a petition for factual innocence where you:

-- has been detained by police officers, but not officially arrested for a crime,
+- have been detained by police officers, but not officially arrested for a crime,

-- has been arrested for an offense, but not formally charged,
+- have been arrested for an offense, but not formally charged,

-- was formally charged for a crime, but the charges were later dismissed, or
+- were formally charged with a crime, but the charges were later dismissed, or

-- was formally charged for a crime and tried for that crime, but there was no criminal conviction.
+- were formally charged with a crime and tried for that crime, but there was no criminal conviction.

-The person bringing the petition has the burden to show he or she is factually innocent of the crime.
+You have the burden to show you are factually innocent of the crime.
 If the petition is granted, the police agencies must seal and destroy all records of the arrest.

 In this article, our California criminal defense attorneys will discuss

-- 2. How do I prove factual innocence?
+- 2. How do I prove my innocence?

 - 3. What happens if I’m found to be factually innocent?